3XCeptional/Machine_learning/intro to Machine Learning/Intro_list.md

 ### Supervised Machine Learning Algorithms

-Supervised learning involves training a model on labeled data, where the input data and corresponding output labels are provided.
-The algorithm learns to map inputs to outputs and makes predictions on unseen data.
+**Supervised learning** is like learning with a teacher.
+You give the algorithm labeled examples (input-output pairs), and it learns to predict outputs for new, unseen inputs based on this labeled data.
+It's used for tasks like classification and regression, where the goal is to predict a category or a continuous value.
 Common supervised algorithms include:

 1. **[Linear Regression](Supervised_vs_Unsupervised/supervised/linear regression.md)**
 2. **[Logistic Regression](Supervised_vs_Unsupervised/supervised/logistic_regression.md)**